-- Development are identified within the 500m assessment area.
-Based on Town Planning Board's (TPB) gazetted Outline Zoning Plan Nos.
-S/YL-MP/7 Mai Po & Fairview Park, there is a planned "Other Specified Uses" annotated "Wetland Conservation Park ("OU(WCP)" zone surrounding the northwest of the Application Site.
+- 5.3.1 Water Sensitive Receivers during construction and operation phase of the Proposed Development are identified within the 500m assessment area.
+Based on Town Planning Board's (TPB) approved Outline Zoning Plan Nos.
+S/YL-MP/8 Mai Po & Fairview Park, there is a planned "Other Specified Uses" annotated "Wetland Conservation Park ("OU(WCP)" zone surrounding the northwest of the Application Site.
 The majority of this OU(WCP) is currently occupied by ponds and abandoned ponds.
 The Application site Boundary is outside the boundary of the planned OU(WCP) as well as the existing Wetland Conservation Area, but falls within the boundary of the Wetland Buffer Area.
 As a conservative measure, the Proposed Development is already provided a building setback from the OU(WCP) and the Wetland Conservation Area (WCA) boundary by 10m.
 There is an existing Site of Special Scientific Interest (SSSI) to the southeast of the Proposed Development, which is understood to be a reported egretry.
 As it is land based, it is not considered as a WSR.
-The locations of the WSRs are indicated in Figure 5.1. - 5.3.2 WSRs within 500m assessment area were identified.
-These WSRs are presented in Table 5.1 and shown in Figure 5.1.
+The locations of the WSRs are indicated in Figure 5.1. - 5.3.2 Key WSRs within 500m assessment area were identified.
+These key WSRs are presented in Table 5.1 and shown in Figure 5.1.